- Under Universal Credit, for every £1 claimants earn, their benefit is cut by 63p.

 Eligibility Requirements for Universal Credit

-To be eligible for Universal Credits, you must be a single person in England, Wales or Scotland or a couple or family in certain designated areas, which have implemented the scheme.
+To be eligible for Universal Credits, you can be single, in a relationship or a family and live in Great Britain.

 To be eligible for Universal Credit you also must: